Quick. Without thinking about it, visualize in your mind the current head of the Church of Jesus Christ of Latter-day Saints.

 Nowhere was I ever notified that the function of the Holy Ghost had been outsourced to Salt Lake City.

-I don't wish to suggest that those members advocating blind obedience to the prophet may be having difficulty getting all of their synapses firing properly, but it used to be taught in this church that a person who advocated such obedience "should not claim a rank among intelligent beings".
+I don't wish to suggest that those members advocating blind obedience to the prophet may be having difficulty getting all of their synapses firing properly, but Joseph Smith declared that a person who advocated such obedience "should not claim a rank among intelligent beings".